libavg/libavg/sphinxdoc/ui.rst

             A cursordown event to pass to the recognizer immediately.

+        Callbacks:

+            .. py:method:: possibleHandler(event)

+                Called when gesture recognition begins - usually after a cursordown event.
+                Some continuous gestures (such as unconstrained drags) never invoke :py:meth:`possibleHandler` but call :py:meth:`detectedHandler`
+                immediately.

+            .. py:method:: failHandler(event)

+                Called when gesture recognition is aborted.

+            .. py:method:: detectedHandler(event)

+                Called when the gesture is recognized.
+For discrete gestures, this signifies the end of gesture processing.

+            .. py:method:: endHandler(event)

+                Called when a continuous gesture ends.

         .. py:method:: enable(isEnabled)

             Enables or disables the :py:class:`Recognizer`.

+        .. py:method:: getState() -> String

+            Returns the state ("IDLE", "POSSIBLE" or "RUNNING") of the recognizer.

-    .. autoclass:: TapRecognizer(node, [eventSource=avg.TOUCH | avg.MOUSE, startHandler=None, tapHandler=None, failHandler=None, initialEvent=None])
+    .. autoclass:: TapRecognizer(node, [eventSource=avg.TOUCH | avg.MOUSE, maxTime=MAX_TAP_TIME, initialEvent=None, possibleHandler=None, failHandler=None, detectedHandler=None])

-        A :py:class:`TapRecognizer` attaches to a node's cursor events and sends higher-level events when a tap (a short touch without a large change of the cursor position) occurs at this position.
+        A :py:class:`TapRecognizer` detects short touches without a large change of the cursor position.

-        :param avg.Node node: The node to attach to.

-        :param eventSource:

-            One of the standard event sources (:py:const:`TRACK`, :py:const:`TOUCH` etc.).

-        :param initialEvent:

-            A cursordown event to pass to the recognizer immediately.

-        Callbacks:

-            .. py:method:: startHandler()

-                Called when a possible tap begins.

-            .. py:method:: tapHandler()

-                Called when a tap is recognized.

-            .. py:method:: failHandler(event)

-                Called if the touch moves too far from the initial position to be a tap.
+        :param maxTime: The maximum time that the tap may take in milliseconds.

     .. autoclass:: TouchButton(upNode, downNode, disabledNode=None, activeAreaNode=None, fatFingerEnlarge=False, clickHandler=None])